-The main goal of this stage is to classify the bloodstain patterns and provide an investigative opinion (scenario) based on the findings of the previous stage and available relevant contextual information.
+The main goal of this stage is to classify the bloodstain patterns and provide an investigative opinion, e.g. possible explanation(s) of events, based on the findings of the previous stage and available relevant contextual information.

-During the evaluation reporting stage experts try to answer the investigative question of "What happened?" by evaluating the underlying question "Are the findings more probable under one proposition than the other?".
+During the evaluation reporting stage experts try to answer the investigative question of "What happened?" by evaluating the underlying question "What is the probability of the findings when one proposition is true, compared to when the other proposition is true?'.
 The expert interprets and evaluates the findings from the previous stages.
 The aim of investigation at this stage is to evaluate the findings within a framework of circumstances with respect to at least two competing propositions.